Specialties & Services

 • Do you feel like you are going to fall on getting up or walking?

-If the answer is “Yes”, do discuss with your polyclinic doctor or GP on obtaining a referral, or visit our Community Health Posts for more information.
+If the answer is "Yes", do discuss with your polyclinic doctor or GP on obtaining a referral.

 For patients with potentially reversible frailty, frailty classes by a team of physiotherapist, dietitian and geriatrician are available in the Specialist Outpatient Clinic to restore strength, provide nutritional advice, optimise chronic disease management and provide preventive therapeutic options.